-Whooping cough, also known as pertussis, is caused by a bacterial infection of the throat.
-The bacteria, known as bordetella pertussis spreads from one person to another through droplets that travel through the air when an infected person coughs or sneezes
+Whooping cough is also known as pertussis.
+It is caused by a bacterial infection of the throat.
+The bacteria are known as bordetella pertussis.
+They spread through droplets that travel in the air when an infected person coughs or sneezes.

 What are the symptoms of whooping cough?

 Whooping cough usually starts with:

 - a runny nose